 Jamie’s early musical education began with piano lessons at the age of 6.
 At the age of 14 he became Organist and Choirmaster of St Alban’s Church, Westcliff, a post he held for 4 years.

 After leaving school Jamie won an Organ Scholarship to Robinson College, Cambridge University, where he studied organ with David Sanger, James O’Donnell and Peter Hurford.
 As Director of Chapel Music, his responsibilities included directing the Chapel Choir, conducting orchestral concerts, and leading several international choir tours.

 Upon graduating, Jamie Hitel went to Norway to work as organist and choir trainer in the Norwegian Church.
 His first parish, Sandøy, consisted of four small islands in the Norwegian Sea.
 Travel between the islands was by boat, usually in appalling weather.
 Jamie’s second job in Norway was divided between the parishes of Ørskog and Stordal, two communities situated close to the most visited fjord in Western Norway.

-It was during his time in Norway that Jamie wrote and recorded two musicals, That Pig, Morin, and A Stranger Love.
+It was during his time in Norway that Jamie wrote and recorded two musicals, The Blame Game, and A Stranger Love.

 In 1992, Jamie Hitel became Director of Music at Waltham Abbey, where his eminent predecessors included English composer Thomas Tallis.
 During this time, he developed and expanded the music program, maintaining a full schedule of services, concerts, broadcasts and recordings.
 After so long away from Essex, Jamie once again became involved with the local community, serving both as an elected town councilor and as Chair of the Board of Trustees for the local Citizens Advice Bureau.

 In 1999, returning to his ancestral roots, Jamie won a place in the finals of the prestigious Franz Liszt International Organ Competition in Budapest, Hungary, during which his performance of the Poulenc Organ Concerto was broadcast on Hungarian radio.